Len42/Synth/modules/Bus-Driver/README.md

 <img src="title.jpg" style="float:right">

+This module sends CV and gate signals to the Eurorack bus, for any modules that pay attention to those bus lines.

 ### Features
-- [features]
+- CV and gate inputs are sent to the corresponding lines on the Eurorack power bus
+- Inputs are also copied to output jacks on the front panel
+- Bus and panel outputs are buffered separately
+- Inputs are normalled to 0 V
+- Inputs can be completely disconnected from the bus by a switch

 ### Notes
-[notes]
+This module is only useful if you have other modules that can use the CV & gate signals on the Eurorack bus (such as my [VCO](https://github.com/Len42/Synth/tree/main/modules/VCO-2131) and [envelope](https://github.com/Len42/Synth/tree/main/modules/Envelope2) modules, for example).

+The CV and gate inputs could come from a keyboard, or a sequencer, or an [interface module](https://www.expert-sleepers.co.uk/es8.html).

+It's important to ensure that this module is the only one in the system that is sending signals to the Eurorack bus CV & gate lines!
+Several modules may _receive_ those signals, but only one can send them.

+There is a switch to disconnect the CV & gate signals from the Eurorack bus.

 This module requires a 16-pin Eurorack power cable, but it does not depend on +5V power from the Eurorack system.

-(TBD) power connector
+Note that this module has only a single-row power connector (due to the module being so slim).
+It can plug into either side of the standard 16-pin cable connector - just make sure to plug in the cable with the red stripe next to the -12 V indication on the module, as always.

 PCB layouts are provided in KiCad and gerber formats.
 A PCB layout for a drilled front panel (with no labels) is also included.